 - This fern plant requires medium to high indirect light; you can still expose it to some sunlight as long as it is not scorching.

-- It uses regular moisture to retain health because it has small drought tolerance.
+- It uses regular moisture to retain health because it has a small drought tolerance.

 - Sword fern grows quite quickly, so you must constantly prune for it to remain in shape.

 - The smallest varieties of the Boston fern plant are called “Marisa” and “Fluffy Ruffles”.
 Another variety suited for larger terrariums is the “Bostoniensis Compacta.”
-The Lemon Button Fern is, also known as Nephrolepis cordifolia, is another interesting plant in the family.
+The Lemon Button Fern, also known as Nephrolepis cordifolia, is another interesting plant in the family.